Tracy Redies

 Tracy Redies is a Canadian politician, who was elected to the Legislative Assembly of British Columbia in the 2017 provincial election.
-She represents the electoral district of Surrey-White Rock as a member of the British Columbia Liberal Party caucus.
+She represented the electoral district of Surrey-White Rock as a member of the British Columbia Liberal Party caucus.
+She served as one of two Official Opposition critics for Finance.

 Prior to her election to the legislature, Redies was chief executive officer of Coast Capital Savings and, before that, Executive Vice President and Head of Personal Financial Services, the personal banking and wealth management operations of, HSBC Bank Canada.

 On July 29, 2020, Redies announced she would be resigning her seat that August 31 to become the new CEO of Science World.